Resources While Kids are Home

 • Kingsburg High School, 1900 18th Avenue, Kingsburg

-Families can pick up meals for kids 18 years and younger, through April 3rd from 11 a.m.–1 p.m., Monday–Friday.
+Families can pick up meals for kids 18 years and younger, through April 3rd from 11 a.m.–1 p.m., Mondays and Wednesdays.

 Children must be present to pick up meals.
+Please stay in your vehicle and maintain the flow of traffic.
 Meals can be picked up in the Cafeteria.
 Children do not need to be students of Kingsburg Elementary Charter School District.
+Visit www.kesd.org/foodservice for more information.

 Lemoore Union Elementary School District